rsinghlab/HistoneClocks/README.md

 ## 💡 Tutorial on Using the Histone Mark Age Predictors

+The recommended way to run the histone mark age predictors is with [pyaging](https://github.com/rsinghlab/pyaging).
+In the documentation page of the package, a detailed tutorial is available.

-Follow this step-by-step guide to use the histone mark age predictors.
+Alternatively, follow this step-by-step guide to use the histone mark age predictors.
 A more detailed version is available in the 'tutorial' folder named 'tutorial.ipynb'.

 1. **Load required packages:**
    Import the necessary packages for data processing and prediction.